An applicant must meet one of the following qualifications to be eligible for appointment:

 To be eligible for consideration, the following is required by the program:

 - All International Medical Graduates who enter ACGME-accredited programs must be certified by Education Commission for Foreign Medical Graduates (ECFMG).
 All International Medical Graduates must meet the ECFMG Certification and requirements.

-- To initiate sponsorship application, applicants must provide their USMLE/ECFMG Identification Number.
+- To initiate sponsorship applications, applicants must provide their USMLE/ECFMG Identification Number.
 If applicants do not have this Identification Number must contact ECFMG.

 - To obtain Initial Sponsorship in an ACGME-accredited Clinical Training Program, applicants must complete the following documentation checklist.

-- Meet all other requirements outlined for ECFMG Certification or Exchange Visitor Sponsorship Program (EVSP) applicable to individual as outlined on the Educational Commission for Foreign Medical Graduates website.
+- Meet all other requirements outlined for ECFMG Certification or Exchange Visitor Sponsorship Program (EVSP) applicable to individuals as outlined on the Educational Commission for Foreign Medical Graduates website.